Cambodia–Malaysia relations: History

 Relations between Cambodia and Malaysia were established on 31 August 1957.
 From 1969 to 1975, the Malaysian embassy in Beijing was accredited to Cambodia.
 The Malaysian embassy in Phnom Penh was closed after the Khmer Rouge regime reached the capital and took power in 1975.
+At the same time, many Cham people from Kampong Cham and surrounding areas in central Cambodia fled the regime overland to camps in Thailand hoping to seek asylum in Malaysia due to sense of similar religious affiliations towards Malaysia as a Muslim-majority country as well as having distant family ties in places like Kelantan.
+After much political persuasion from Organisation of Islamic Conference, a recorded total of 9,704 Cham refugees were accepted into Malaysian borders by the end of 1988; these refugees have since been integrated as part of the "Malay" demographic (due to shared Austronesian lineages) while self-identifying as Melayu Kemboja ("Cambodian Malay") or later Melayu Champa ("Champa Malay").

-It was re-opened on 26 November 1991 following the signing of the Paris Peace Accord on 23 October 1991 and establishment of the United Nations Transitional Authority in Cambodia.
+The Malaysian embassy in Phnom Penh was re-opened on 26 November 1991 following the signing of the Paris Peace Accord on 23 October 1991 and establishment of the United Nations Transitional Authority in Cambodia.
 Since then, the relations grew after both countries decide to discover other potential of economic co-operation.
 The relations were also supported by Malaysian King Tuanku Syed Sirajuddin ibni Tuanku Syed Putra Jamalullail and Cambodian King Sihanouk.

+On 14 April 1994, Malaysian Prime Minister Mahathir Mohamad arrived in the Cambodian capital for a three-day official visit and invited Cambodia to consider becoming a member of ASEAN.

 Economic relations

 A total of 64,534 Cambodians visited Malaysia in 2013, while Malaysian visitors to Cambodia numbered 54,000.
 In 2011, bilateral trade between the two countries was worth over US$319.5 million and in 2010 Malaysia was considered one of the biggest investors in the country with total investments of U$2.19 billion while Malaysian investments in Cambodia during the previous two years totalled U$118 million.
 In 2015, trade between the two countries amounted to $385.8 million, with Malaysia recorded $234.5 million in exports and $151.3 million in imports with Cambodia.
 In the same year, Malaysia became the fifth largest investor in Cambodia, with more than 150 Malaysian companies operating or having business interests.
 To increase the continuous business co-operation between companies in the two countries, a memorandum of understanding was signed.
 There is also a Malaysia Cambodia Business Council.
-In September 2019 during the visit of Prime Minister Mahathir Mohamad, the two countries signed two agreements on tourism and double tax avoidance to boost trade, investment and co-operation in tourism.
+In September 2019 during the visit of Malaysian Prime Minister Mahathir Mohamad, the two countries signed two agreements on tourism and double tax avoidance to boost trade, investment and co-operation in tourism.